luni64/TeensyTimerTool/README.md

 I'm called at 484 ms
 ```

-As you see, there is no need to create a dedicated callback function.
+The example shows that there is no need to create a dedicated callback function.
 You can directly define it as a lambda expression in the call to beginOneShot.
 That's nice, but not very exciting.

 It gets more interesting when you need to pass context to a callback function: